Performing Due Diligence in Costa Rica: What You Need to Know Costa Rica is a…

 We were not able to get the exact location.
-The applicant was technically challenged and did not know how to send us coordinates (it happens).
+The applicant was technically challenged and needed to learn how to send us coordinates (it happens).
 We told him about our site visit cost and evaluation fee.
-There was an agreement of $250 USD for the day trip (pretty much covers gas and lunch).
+There was an agreement of $250 USD for the day trip (which covers gas and lunch).
 The money was to be on hand upon our arrival.
 That is why we ask for the funds in advance.

 Again, everything was moving along smoothly.
-Then it started, the directions given were a couple of kilometers down a dirt road!
-It was beginning to look quite a bit less attractive.
-But, we decided to go because of all of the above reasons.
+Then it started.
+The directions given were a couple of kilometers down a dirt road!
+It was beginning to look less attractive.
+But we decided to go because of all of the above reasons.

-With directions in hand via text message, we planned to leave at 8:30 am and be there by 11:30 am.
-We knew about the main bridge between Alajuela and San Jose but figured that everything should work out since we were going in the opposite direction.
+With directions via text message, we planned to leave at 8:30 am and arrive by 11:30 am.
+We knew about the main bridge between Alajuela and San Jose but figured everything should work out since we were going in the opposite direction.
 WRONG!
 Two hours to get from Escazú to La Guacima toll.
 The highway is like a parking lot!
 Pura Vida…

 We are going towards Quepos, and the directions state to the Maxi Palí in Quepos.
 We are thinking about the one close to the downtown core.
 Wrong again.
 It is the big one on the “Costanera” highway.

 Ten kilometers later, down a bumpy, dusty road, we find this little town with a name we had never heard of.
-You know the kind, where the mayor is the store owner, the “diputado” (congressman) owns the soda, etc. Well, we are here now.
+You know, where the mayor is the store owner, the “diputado” (congressman) owns the soda, etc. Well, we are here now.

 The House – Or What’s Left of It!

 Our American friend was sitting at the rancho, which looked over the pool.
-We went over to him, rather upset, I might add, and began to gather the details.
+We went over to him, rather upset, and began to gather the details.
 But first things first.
 Site visit fee.
-“I am sorry, I only have $100 USD on me.”
+“I am sorry, I only have $100 USD.”
 My associate was pretty much going Super Nova at this point.

-The house tour started, and it was terrific, and not in a good way.
+The house tour started, and it was terrific, but in a wrong way.
 The TVs were gone, the oven was gone, half the beds were missing, and all the toilets were used and not flushed.
-Not sure if the water was on or shut off.
+Was the water on or shut off?
 So, one of two things; this gentleman was going through a tough financial hardship, or he was trying to get us to “buy the house” with the loan.

 Finally, the applicant provided his appraisal.
-If you have a review, it would be great to receive it before the site visit.
-In the appraisal he had, the land value was $100 USD per square meter!!!!
+If you have a review, receiving it before the site visit would be great.
+He estimated the land value was $100 USD per square meter!!!!
 We would never have bothered to pursue the loan had we seen that!
 We said that there were too many zeroes.
 Enough was enough.
 We left for Quepos, which was 30 minutes away, for a cold drink at the new marina.